ScreenAgent for Windows

 Run with administrative rights—You must restart all agents' computers.

-To update installation parameters, reinstall the ScreenAgent client.
+Some ScreenAgent parameters can be changed after installation.
+See Change ScreenAgent Configuration.
+To update other installation parameters, reinstall the ScreenAgent client.

 To upgrade ScreenAgent to a later version, install the ScreenAgent client.
 You do not need to uninstall the previous version.

-In both cases, you should update when agents aren't being recorded.
-If an agent is on a call during the update, screen recording will stop for that call.
-After the update, calls will record according to the recording policies/Studio scripts.
+Upgrade or reinstall ScreenAgent when agents aren't being recorded.
+If an agent is on a call during the installation, screen recording stops for that call.
+After the installation completes, calls will record according to the recording policies and Studio scripts.

 To install ScreenAgent: